-By the middle of Michaelmas Term, you will begin reading Sanskrit texts as part of the Elementary Sanskrit classes, alongside the language work.
-The set texts for Prelims are the following:
+By the middle of Michaelmas Term in your first year, you will begin reading Sanskrit texts as part of the Elementary Sanskrit classes, alongside the language work.
+The set texts for Prelims 2020-2021 will be specified at a later date, but in previous years usually include the following:

-- 1. Stories from the Hitopadeśa (Course Pack based on Törszök 2007, including Stories 2.2-4, 2.6-8; 3.1-3, 3.7; 4.5-10, 4.12) - The Story of Nala and Damayantī (edition in C.R.
-Lanman, Sanskrit Reader, p.
-1 to p.
-16, l.
-14). - 3.
+- 1. The Story of Nala and Damayantī, and stories from the Hitopadeśa (edition in C.R.
+Lanman, Sanskrit Reader). - 2.
 Bhagavad-Gītā (ed.
 S.K.
 Belvalkar), Books II, IV, VI, and XI.